PeithonKing/my_blogs/src/pages/posts/bhab_na_ari.md

 So she responded softly...

-“Doodh gorom korchhi go."<br>
+“Doodh gorom korchhi go..."<br>
 (I am warming milk)

 The conversation kite caught wind...

 What followed was a slow unraveling.
 Names revealed, schools shared, stories of classmates and teachers, little everyday adventures and mischief.
-How the monitor had jot down her name that day.
+How the monitor had noted down her name that day.
 How her friend got punishment while talking to her.
 How the teacher gave her a toffee for being a good girl.
 How she accidentally broke a glass and her mother scolded her.
 My mother listened patiently, sometimes gasping in surprise, sometimes consoling, or laughing quietly at the girl’s innocent complaints.

 In those small exchanges, a quiet warmth blossomed — a friendship stitched from fleeting moments and soft voices across the open air.